srikanth-maganti/Celebrity-Face-Generator/README.md

 ## 📢 Additional Notes
 - This project follows the hackathon guidelines for proper conduct, project submission, and deployment documentation.
 - Judges can interact with the model through the publicly accessible Streamlit app.
-- If any external libraries are used beyond `requirements.txt`, please document them.

 ---

-🚀 **Happy Coding & Good Luck!** 🎉